Skip to main content

 Puzzle-tile design

 Interlocking panels tile entire walls or rooms.
 Dovetail connection points and chemical links support layered bonding and material coupling.
-Multiple unit sizes — small, medium, large — for flexible coverage of any surface.
+Multiple unit sizes — small, medium, large — for flexible coverage.

 Architecture sets the performance

 Panel geometry creates acoustic bandgaps in speech-relevant frequency ranges.
-Supported by Cambridge Smart Plastics as manufacturing partner.
 Scalable from single panel to full-room deployment.

 Frequency Range Attenuation Mechanism